-27 Things to Do on Valentine’s Day That Don’t Require a Boyfriend
+27 Things to Do on Valentine’s Day If You’re Single AF

-Do you know what’s happening in a mere six days?
-We call it Sunday, but to much of the coupled-off world, it’s Valentine’s Day. *Groan* This year, forget defending being single and go out and do one of these 27 things that are way more fun anyway.
+It's coming whether you like it or not.
+We call it Wednesday, but to much of the coupled-off world, it’s Valentine’s Day. *Groan* This year, forget defending being single and go out and do one of these 27 things that are way more fun anyway.

 2. Empathize with her and agree that lots of things are actually easier to do by yourself.
 Case in point: monologues.
 And mug cakes.